 People would celebrate the festival by drinking a kind of rice wine.
 It is believed that drinking this wine enables people to detox the dangerous germs and bacteria and prevent an epidemic when the weather is just about to become hot.

 The most entertaining custom for children is balancing an egg upright on the ground, which is not easy to do at all.
 It is said that if you succeed, then you will have luck in the days to come.
 Due to the hot and humid weather, children would be asked by their parents to wear incense bags, containing the powders of wormwood, calamus, and realgar, to avoid contagious deceases.

 Different regions of China have different customs.
 Take Xiamen as an example.
 Fetching ducks from the water is an attention-grabbing competition dating back to 600 years ago.

 Dragon Boat Festival is no exception to the Chinese festivals steeped in superstition to ensure people’s safety and fortune.
 Legend has it that the baby born at this festival will do harm to his or her parents.

 Very auspicious or ominous activities should be avoided during the Dragon Boat Festival.
-The wedding ceremony, registering for marriage, engaging is definitely a no-no. Likewise, opening ceremony, constructing, sprucing up houses, going to the hospital and visiting a patient is supposed to be avoided too.
+Wedding ceremonies, registering for marriage, and getting engaged is definitely a no-no. Likewise, opening ceremonies, constructing, sprucing up houses, going to the hospital, and visiting a patient is supposed to be avoided too.

-Experiencing many and varied Chinese traditions during Dragon Boat Festival.
-Do not hesitate to immerse yourself into this time-honored Chinese festival and catch all the boating action.
+Experience many and varied Chinese traditions during the Dragon Boat Festival.
+Do not hesitate to immerse yourself in this time-honored Chinese festival and catch all the boating action.